The Erroneous Belief That A Christian Cannot Be Cursed

 20 And when he hath made an end of reconciling the holy place, and the tabernacle of the congregation, and the altar, he shall bring the live goat: 21 and Aaron shall lay both his hands upon the head of the live goat, and confess over him all the iniquities of the children of Israel, and all their transgressions in all their sins, putting them upon the head of the goat, and shall send him away by the hand of a fit man into the wilderness: 22 and the goat shall bear upon him all their iniquities unto a land not inhabited: and he shall let go the goat in the wilderness.
 Leviticus 16:8-10 (AKJV) and 20-22

-The goat selected by God to be the blood sacrifice for the atonement of sins would be killed and his blood shed, and the other goat would bear the sins of all the people and be set free into the wilderness.
+The goat selected by God to be the blood sacrifice for the atonement of sins would be killed and his blood shed, and the other goat would bear the sins of all the people.
+This live goat would symbolically absorb all the sins of all the people as it was released to the wilderness.
+This was the remission of sins, the sending away of the sins of the people.

 18 And they cried out all at once, saying, Away with this man, and release unto us Barabbas: 19 (who for a certain sedition made in the city, and for murder, was cast into prison.)
 20 Pilate therefore, willing to release Jesus, spake again to them.
 21 But they cried, saying, Crucify him, crucify him.
 22 And he said unto them the third time, Why, what evil hath he done?
 I have found no cause of death in him: I will therefore chastise him, and let him go.
 23 And they were instant with loud voices, requiring that he might be crucified.
 And the voices of them and of the chief priests prevailed.
 24 And Pilate gave sentence that it should be as they required.
 25 And he released unto them him that for sedition and murder was cast into prison, whom they had desired; but he delivered Jesus to their will.
 Luke 23:18-25 (AKJV)